tapjs/tapjs/src/dummy-plugin/README.md

 This only exists for testing the `@tapjs/test` class.

-It does not do anything of practical value, but it can be a useful example if you are writing a tap plugin.
+It does not do anything of practical value, but it can be a useful example if you are writing a tap plugin, as it shows all of the relevant API surfaces.